Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 The distinction: Activepieces makes AI agents accessible to everyone. n8n makes them configurable for builders who want to control every parameter.

-ZoomInfo provides the data layer both platforms lack
+ZoomInfo provides the verified B2B data layer both platforms lack

 Workflow automation platforms connect apps and move data between them.
-They don't generate the data itself.
+They do not generate data themselves.
 When your automation enriches a lead, qualifies an account, or triggers outreach based on buying signals, output quality depends entirely on the data feeding it.

-This is where both Activepieces and n8n hit the same limitation.
-They can call any API, but they don't ship with a verified B2B database.
+This is the shared limitation of both Activepieces and n8n.
+Each platform can call any API, but neither ships with a verified B2B contact database.
 An AI agent built on either platform can search for contacts, but only if you connect it to a data source worth searching.
+Without that layer, enrichment workflows return incomplete records and outreach agents work from stale account data.

-ZoomInfo fills this gap.
-Its Enterprise API and MCP server connect to both platforms, giving your workflows access to 500M contacts, 100M companies, 135M+ verified phone numbers, and 300M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform that fills this gap.
+Its Enterprise API and ZoomInfo MCP server connect directly to both Activepieces and n8n, giving your workflows access to 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.

-The data is verified through a proprietary collection system backed by 300+ human researchers, reaching up to 95% accuracy on first-party data.
+The data is verified through a multi-source pipeline backed by 300+ human researchers, reaching up to 95% accuracy on first-party data.
+In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, an independent consultant concluded that "no other competitor came even close."

 Lead enrichment workflows.
-An Activepieces or n8n flow triggered by a form submission can call ZoomInfo's API to append company attributes, direct dials, tech stack, and org chart data before routing to CRM, replacing manual research entirely.
+An Activepieces or n8n flow triggered by a form submission calls ZoomInfo's API to append company attributes, direct dials, tech stack, and org chart data before routing to CRM, replacing manual research entirely.

 AI agents with account intelligence.
 An AI agent connected to ZoomInfo via MCP can research accounts, identify buying committees, and surface intent signals through natural language, pulling from the same dataset used by Adobe, Snowflake, and Thomson Reuters.

 Signal-triggered outreach.
 ZoomInfo's Buyer Intent data tracks signals from 210 million IP-to-Organization pairings.
-Your automation platform can trigger sequences when a target account starts researching your category.
+Your automation platform triggers sequences when a target account starts researching your category.

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, reporting 54% productivity gains and 11.5 hours saved per week per seller.
 (Seismic Case Study)

-Pricing models reflect different bets on how automation scales
+Pricing models reflect different bets on automation scale

 The pricing philosophies diverge and will shape your costs at scale.

 Activepieces charges $5 per active flow per month with unlimited runs.
 The first 10 flows are free with no expiry.
 A team running a million executions across 20 flows pays exactly $100/month (10 free + 10 x $5).
-Users on AppSumo calculated equivalent usage at roughly $3,999/month on Zapier.
+AppSumo reviewers calculated equivalent usage at roughly $3,999/month on Zapier.

 The enterprise Unlimited plan requires a custom annual contract and adds SSO, custom RBAC, audit logs, and piece access controls.